Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 In this module, we accomplished four objectives:

-1. Understood Azure Container Apps Scaling Behaviors
+1. Understood Azure Container Apps Scaling Behaviors.
 1. Learned about the Kubernetes Event-Driven Autoscaler (KEDA).
 1. Created a scaling rule for the Backend Background Processor project.
 1. Tested scaling of the Backend Background Processor.